Is Heart Failure?

 treatment.
 Early treatment increases your chances of long-term recovery with

 fewer complications.
 Call your doctor right away if you’re having any symptoms

 Are the Symptoms of Heart Failure?

 - sudden weight gain

 - persistent coughing

 - protruding neck veins

-Causes of Heart Failure
+Causes Heart Failure?

-- congenital (present at birth) heart defects
+- a congenital heart defect

-- heart attack
+- a heart attack